zhanyang01/tp/docs/UserGuide.md

 Examples:

-- `removePolicy 1 1` will remove the first policy of the first client currently listed in the InsuraHub Ui.
+- `removePolicy 1 1` will remove the first policy (right-most) of the first client currently listed in the InsuraHub Ui.

+### viewing policy of a client: `viewPolicy`

+Creates/opens up a folder specific to a client for storing of their documents

+Format 1: `viewPolicy <INDEX> <POLICY INDEX>`

+- `INDEX_1` must be a positive integer less than or equals to the number of clients currently shown on InsuraHub.
+- `INDEX_2` must be a positive integer less than or equals to the number of policies the client specified by `INDEX_1` has.

+Examples:

+- `viewPolicy 1 1` will display the first policy (right-most) that was added to the first person shown on the list.

 ### Adding a client preferred contact: `preferredContact`